- Use web technology to access immigration history

 - Push pins

 - Optional: Double-sided tape or another way to temporarily attach photos to the map display

 Hall of Fame and Music From Around the World and Social Studies

 - Reference materials from the library or online sources

 - Depending on the grade level and maturity level of each class, activities can be facilitated as independent work, collaborative group work, or whole-class instruction.

 - If a computer is available for each student, guide students to the activities either through printed URLs on handouts or on the board.

-- You may also want to create a special display for your classroom library in honor of Immigration.
-Check out the unit booklist for suggested print materials.
-Be sure to keep a shelf available for students' oral history scrapbooks!
+- Optional: You may also want to create a special display for your classroom library in honor of immigration.
+Check out the Immigration for Grades 6–12 Book List for suggested print materials.
+Be sure to keep a shelf available for students' oral history scrapbooks or research papers!

-Introduce the topic of immigration to the United States through a class discussion.
-Use the Discussion starters at the end of this article for ideas.
+Step 1: Introduce the topic of immigration to the United States through a class discussion.
+Use the Discussion Starters below for ideas.
 Ask students to volunteer any information they may already know about U.S immigration, both in the past and the present.
 Encourage students to share family stories.
 Write repeating themes on the board for students to copy down.

 - What is the definition of immigration?